 One way around the bank mortgage challenge in Colombia may be to arrange a private mortgage with the seller of the property.
-FAR International, the largest foreign-owned real estate firm in Medellín, does have a number of property owners that will accept a private mortgage.
+Lifeafar, the largest foreign-owned real estate firm in Medellín, does have a number of property owners that will accept a private mortgage.

 Conversely another way to view this situation is the lack of leverage and financing in the Colombian real estate market bodes well for those concerned about a real estate bubble.